dannyrm/khip-8/README.md

 # Kotlin Chip-8 Interpreter

-A Chip-8 interpreter written in Kotlin.
+A Kotlin multi-platform Chip-8 interpreter.
+Currently only supports the JVM.

-A number of Chip-8 games are available within the `src/main/resources/games/c8` directory.
+A number of Chip-8 games are available within the `resources/c8` directory.

 ## Loading ROM files

 Currently, the loading of ROM files is achieved by providing them on the command line.
 E.g.

-`java -jar ./Khip-8.jar src/main/resources/games/c8/TETRIS`
+`java -jar ./Khip-8.jar src/resources/c8/TETRIS`

 ## Configuration

-The interpreter can be configured by modifying the `src/main/resources/standard.json` JSON file.
+The interpreter can be configured by modifying the `src/jvmMain/resources/standard.json` JSON file.
 An example configuration follows:

 ```json
 {